Law books on a desk

 Judgment

-I think it plain that the council’s invitation to tender was, to this limited extent, an offer, and the club’s submission of a tender was an acceptance of that offer.
+He concluded that the Council’s invitation to tender was, to this limited extent, an offer, and the Club’s submission of a timely conforming tender was an acceptance.
+The resulting contract was that the Club’s tender would be considered if any other such tender were considered.

 Implications